StackVista/stackstate-docs/use/checks-and-monitors/manage-monitors.md

 ### Set run interval

-The monitor runner schedules monitor execution using an interval parameter that is configured on a per-monitor basis - the `intervalSeconds`.
+The monitor runner schedules monitor execution using an interval parameter that's configured on a per-monitor basis - the `intervalSeconds`.
 The runner will attempt to schedule a monitor execution every `intervalSeconds`, counting from the end of the previous execution cycle, in parallel to the other existing monitors (subject to resource limits).
 For example, setting `intervalSeconds` of a monitor definition to the value `600` will cause the monitor runner to attempt to schedule the execution of this monitor every ten minutes, assuming that the execution time itself is negligible.

 To set a new run interval for a monitor, adjust the `intervalSeconds` parameter in the monitor STJ definition as described in the instructions to [edit the monitor](#edit).